connor11528/tech-companies-and-startups/README.md

 ### Thanks

-@donatj for the .csv to markdown table converter
+[@donatj/CsvToMarkdownTable](https://github.com/donatj/CsvToMarkdownTable) for the .csv to markdown table converter